Sardinia

 Activities in Lesvos

 Due to the geographical nature of Lesvos, it is no surprise that hiking and mountain biking is on the list of activities.
-An alternative is to go canoeing from beach to beach to explore the coast of the island.
+An alternative is to go canoeing from beach to beach to explore the coast of the island or go for a ride in a boat, which you can easily find online as these services use google ads for boat rentals to promote their services as well.

 When you decided on a holiday in Lesvos, one of the main things you had in mind was probably to enjoy the beauty of the untouched beaches.
 To bathe in the sun all day long and to cool off in the tempting crystal waters.
 No one will blame you as these idyllic settings provide a paradise for sunbathers.